 Oregon Workers’ Compensation Insurance Frequently Asked Questions (FAQ)

 Employers need workers’ compensation insurance that fits their business, budget, and state law.
 Sometimes unique situations can make that tricky.
 Below we’ve answered some of the most frequently asked questions about Oregon workers’ compensation insurance.
-If you still have questions, please post it to our forum and ask it in the comment section below.

 1. Do I Have to Buy Workers’ Compensation from SAIF?